DanielPSchaub/IsThisADeal.ai_Public/README.md

 ## The Pain Points
 ### 1. Cognitive Load

 Did you know that the average amount of things someone can hold in their memory is around 4 (Cowen)?
-Four different things in your head at once, and that's the limit.
-It's why US telephone numbers are split up like they are.
+Four different things in your head at once, that's the limit.
+It's why US telephone numbers are split up like they are (333-333-4444).

 Now how are you supposed to compare computers, products with a dozen or more variables and components, all at the same time?
-Computer shopping is hard.
-If you're not already an expert on laptops, how are you expected to get a good laptop that fits your needs, without falling into a research holes for several weeks?
+And what happens when you want to change what you're comparing?
+Cognitive Bias is what happens when you try to make a decision when overwhelmed, and it leads to dissatisfaction, remorse, returns of products, and discouragement.
+I know, it happened to me.

 ### 2. Deals and Sales